How do we set boundaries within our families?

 So what’s this going to look like?

 Life is an exciting journey that takes your relationship through many phases.
 Whether you are starting a family, transitioning to a new phase in life, or just never took the time to talk about how to live as a couple, developing expectations will help avoid trouble later.
 We can teach you how to effectively communicate your needs and fears so that your family can be prepared for all the ups and downs you will experience together.

 How do we move forward after an affair?

-Nothing rocks a world in quite the same way as the discovery of an affair does.
+Affair recovery is difficult; nothing rocks a world in quite the same way as the discovery of an affair.
 It feels like a punch to the gut.
 Like a world falling apart.
 Where do you possibly go from here?
 How do you move forward?
 Moving through a betrayal is in no way easy, but we can walk with you and help guide you through the process.
 You may choose to stay together or separate, but we can help you to make that critical decision from a healthy place rather than a wounded place.